JDeepD/SetProxy/README.md

 - [ ] (maybe) Integrate tightly with fzf so that it does not have 2 different interfaces
 - [ ] (maybe) An cross-platform Proxy manager which works for both Windows and Unix based systems
 - [ ] (maybe) A GUI tool for managing proxy configurations

+## Feedback
+- [ ] Integrate tightly with fzf so that it does not have 2 different interfaces
+- [ ] An cross-platform Proxy manager which works for both Windows and Unix based systems
+- [ ] A GUI tool for managing proxy configurations
+- [ ] update pulled from git by itself
+- [ ] there was some ability to make a new shell with the proxy settings applied so that it doesnt interfere with globals (probs wouldnt work for windows networking but for the other two it would be nice)
+- [ ] could specify the commands to run in the config (could add more apps etc)